 29. Visit Pai Canyon

 Located in the Northern region of the country, Pai Canyon is a stunning natural landmark with breathtaking views of tall cliffs, deep ravines, and endless emerald rice fields.
+It’s one of the main reasons travelers visit Pai.

 This unique geological formation is the result of years of erosion and tectonic activity, creating a surreal landscape that will take your breath away.